 If the Appeal is denied, the Sanction(s) will be imposed and the college will consider the Case closed.
-The Appeals Board must inform the Dean of the College about the outcome of the Appeal deliberations within 10 business days of the written Appeal being received.
-The Dean of the College will notify, in writing, the Reporter, the Reported, and Aggrieved Parties of the outcome of the Appeal within 2 business days of receiving the outcome from the Appeals Board.
+The Appeals Board must inform the Dean of Student Affairs about the outcome of the Appeal deliberations within 10 business days of the written Appeal being received.
+The Dean of Student Affairs will notify, in writing, the Reporter, the Reported, and Aggrieved Parties of the outcome of the Appeal within 2 business days of receiving the outcome from the Appeals Board.